rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/running/local-network/on-ethereum.md

 ## 1.1. `ganache-cli`

-`Ganache CLI` is a command line version of a local private blokchain, used generally for development purposes.
+`Ganache CLI` is a command line version of a local private blockchain, used generally for development purposes.

 To install it, follow the instructions [here](https://github.com/trufflesuite/ganache-cli#installation).